-Some have translated this to mean ‘passing the work of HMRC back to the small business / individual’ but whatever view you may wish to take it is important to note:
+Some have translated this to mean ‘passing the work of HMRC back to the small business/individual’ but whatever view you may wish to take it is important to note:

-- Self employed people and small businesses will be required to submit quarterly returns online.
+- Self-employed people and small businesses will be required to submit quarterly returns online.

-- The self-employed, businesses and landlords in employment (and pensioners) with a second business with turnover of less than £10,000 per annum will be exempt.
+- The self-employed, businesses and landlords in employment (and pensioners) with a second business with a turnover of less than £10,000 per annum will be exempt.

 - businesses will be permitted to use spreadsheets to record their receipts and expenditure and submit them online.

 - accounting income and expenditure on a ‘cash in, cash out basis’ will be extended.

 There will be a ‘soft landing’ on fines and penalties with businesses permitted 12 months to adjust to the changes.